Dewberry/pfra-hydromet/README.md

 1. Run [PrecipTable](PrecipTable.ipynb) in order to calculate the area-averaged precipitation frequency table for the specified durations as well as to determine the NOAA Atlas 14 volume and region.
     ```
       Inputs:
-        1. A vector polygon of the area of interest
+        1. A vector polygon of the area of interest, i.e. the pluvial domain.
         2. Optional/as needed:
-            - Precipitaiton event durations, the standard are 6, 12, 24, and 96 hour.
+            - Precipitation event durations; the standard  durations are 6, 12, 24, and 96 hour.
-            - The polygon's projection if it can not be determined automatically
+            - The polygon's projection as a string if it cannot be determined automatically.
       Outputs:
-        1. A spreadsheet with the area-averaged precipitation frequency table for each duration and a sheet with the NOAA Atlas 14 volume and region numbers.
+        1. A spreadsheet with the area-averaged precipitation frequency table for each duration, along with the NOAA Atlas 14 volume and region numbers.
     ```

-2. Run [PM-EventsTable](PM-EventsTable.ipynb) which executes [EventsTable](EventsTable.ipynb) in order to calculate excess rainfall events and [reEventsTable](reEventsTable.ipynb) to perform the stormwater reduction if desired.
+2. Run [PM-EventsTable](PM-EventsTable.ipynb) which executes [EventsTable](EventsTable.ipynb) in order to calculate excess rainfall events and [reEventsTable](reEventsTable.ipynb) to perform the stormwater reduction (optional).

     ```
       Inputs: